FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Building Search Queries

-Use fluxaorm.NewRedisSearchWhere() to build Redis Search query conditions:
+Use fluxaorm.NewRedisSearchQuery() to build Redis Search queries with the typed field definitions:

 import "github.com/latolukasz/fluxaorm/v2"